SAP/spartacus-docs/_pages/dev/routes/adding-and-customizing-routes.md

 ],
 ```

-## Expected CMS page labels of Content Pages
+## Expected CMS Page Labels for Content Pages

-Spartacus expects the page label `homepage` to be configured in the CMS.
-For B2C Storefront recipe the list of expected CMS page labels by default is longer:
+Spartacus expects the `homepage` page label to be configured in the CMS.
+For the B2C storefront recipe, the default list of expected CMS page labels is longer, as shown in the following example:

 ```plaintext
 search